assay-it/blueprint-continuous-quality/README.md

 * use TypeScript and AWS CDK to implement [Infrastructure as a Code](cloud) for the serverless application;

-* [Behavior as a Code](test) for the quality assessment of the the serverless application.
+* [Behavior as a Code contracts](assay) for the quality assessment of the the serverless application.

 ## Getting Started